-Typically, when a person is working the 12-steps, whether that’s in Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) or another 12-step program, he or she requires the guidance of a sponsor.
+Typically, when a person is working the 12-steps, whether that’s in Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) or another 12-step program, they require the guidance of a sponsor.
 A sponsor is someone who has more sobriety or experience in addiction recovery and who can provide assistance to someone who is in their early recovery.
-This person typically also has experience in working each step of the 12-step program and so can act like a mentor for those new to sobriety.
+This person typically also has experience in working each step of the 12-step program and so can act as a mentor for those new to sobriety.
 However, like all relationships, there are situations in which the sponsee-sponsor relationship must come to an end.
+When this happens, it makes sense to look for a new sponsor.
+At Westwind Recovery, we understand addiction recovery requires constant attention.
+Thus, we make sure to provide all our clients with the skills and resources they need to build and be a part of a supportive community.

-- Either the sponsor or the sponsee move out of the area.
+- Either the sponsor or the sponsee moves out of the area.

 - The sponsor might be too busy with personal responsibilities and may not be able to provide the level of support a new sponsee needs.